Paolo Carosone: Biography

 Shimizu Kusuo, who owns the gallery, introduced him to the composer Toru Takemitsu, who later devoted to him a whole chapter of his book Oto to Chinmoku to Hakari aeru hodo ni ("Confronting sound and silence").

-In 1970 he left Japan and arrived in Los Angeles on board of the cargo ship Rose as the only passenger, with his numerous sculptures and projects.
+In 1970 he left Japan and arrived in Los Angeles on board the cargo ship Rose as the only passenger, with his numerous sculptures and projects.

 In Santa Monica, he stayed with the painter Sam Francis, who introduced him to the artistic scene in Los Angeles.

 He turned a former pet shop near Santa Monica Beach into his laboratory-workshop.

 He began work on a series of kinetic sculptures inspired by 1930 California-architecture, titled “Monuments to the Automata”.

 He worked for two months on the making a multi-screen film called “Do not polish the brass”, which shows the origin and inspiration of his images.

 Sponsored by the Italian Cultural Institute of Belgrade in Yugoslavia, he exhibited a set of etchings inspired by old medical images at the Graficki Kolectiv gallery.
 He gave a talk entitled “Man as a parasite of the universe” at the “Dom Omladine” cultural center where his film “Do not polish the brass” is also shown.
 The same exhibition traveled to the “Maison de l’Art” in Beirut.

-In 1972 he returned to Los Angeles where an exhibition dedicated to his work at the “Esther-Robles Gallery” was greatly successful.
+In 1972 he returned to Los Angeles, where an exhibition dedicated to his work at the “Esther-Robles Gallery” was greatly successful.

 He gave a series of lectures at the “Los Angeles County Museum”, the ”Pasadena Museum of Art”, the “Otis Art Institute” and the “San Francisco Museum of Art” entitled "The heterogeneous composition of my poetic world".